AntonBelousovWEB/RainbowDonut/README.md

 This also meant I had to somehow make sense of the `donut.c` file or at least I had to get a basic understanding which print did what and then 'add' the 'color characters'.
 I encountered the problem that the 'output buffer' does not contain new line characters and those were printed via a ternary expression within the putchar.
 This at first made it harder for me and I changed it so the output buffer also contains the new line characters.
 What I had to realize after a lot of work is that this was unnecessary.
-My brain - now at a functinal level of maybe 2%, my body desperate for sleep but my determination still strong just couldn't let this go.
+My brain with now a functinal capacity of maybe 2%, my body desperate for sleep but my determination still strong just couldn't let this go.
 So I just smashed my head on the keyboard until the compiled program did what I wanted it to do.

 This leaves us at where we are right now.
 A weird useless programm that produces a somewhat pleasent output with unnecessary superficial changes to the original projects.

+Yeah ... also i did some stuff with python which isn't really working and Iam currently working on more important stuff.
+TL;WillFinishLater.

 ## Running/Compiling the programm
 To compile the program the original `gcc` call has not changed.